MichalSoszkoGID/dp-workshops2/README.md

 select * from users
 ```

 **Step 4.** Modify the existing `stg_ecommerce__events.sql` model by adding JOIN statement and formatting country names, so the JOIN will not return any null values.
-Note that we were asked to filter out sensitive data - in staging layer there will be no user name and their detailed addresses columns:
+Note that we were asked to filter out sensitive data - in staging layer there will be no user name and detailed address columns:

 ```
 {{